MMBench: Is Your Multi-modal Model an All-around Player?: Evaluation Strategy

-For VLM predictions that cannot be parsed with exact matching, we adopt ChatGPT as the choice extractor.
-To validate its efficacy, we sample a subset of \ourmethod, which contains 103 questions and 824 ($103\times 8$) question-answer pairs.
-We keep only the QA pairs that can not be parsed by the evaluation step 1, which yield 376 data samples.
-With the help of 6 volunteers, we perform manual choice extraction to these data samples\footnote{The human annotations will be released. }.
+\textbf{Quality and stability of LLM Choice Extractors. } For VLM predictions that cannot be parsed by heuristic matching, we adopt GPT-4 as the choice extractor.
+To validate its efficacy, we first build a subset of the inference records.
+Each item in the set is a pair of questions and VLM predictions, which cannot be parsed by step-1 matching.
+We sample 10\% of those hard examples ($\sim$ 420 samples), and ask volunteers to perform manual choice extraction on these data samples.
+Such annotations enable us to validate the choice extraction of LLMs, by measuring their alignment rates with humans.

-In \Cref{fig:alignment}, we report the alignment rate (extracted choices are exactly the same) between ChatGPT and Human.
-Specifically, ChatGPT (GPT-3.5) achieves 87.0\% alignment rate, while the more powerful GPT-4 achieves a slightly better 87.2\%.
-We further conduct an ablation study to learn the effect of using various LLMs as the choice extractor.
-GPT-4 and ChatGPT take the lead among all LLMs.
-Claude achieves a very close alignment rate (86.4\%) compared to ChatGPT.
-Existing open-source LLMs adapted from LLaMA~\cite{gao2023llama} and GLM~\cite{du2022glm} achieves poor performance on the choice matching task.
-Further scaling the architecture (\eg from Vicuna-7B to Vicuna-33B) only leads to limited improvements.
-We adopt ChatGPT as the choice extractor in our evaluation for a good performance-cost trade-off.

-\textbf{Mis-aligned cases analysis. } Due to the newly introduced pseudo choice `X', sometimes humans and LLMs can make different decisions when doing choice extraction due to different matching thresholds.
-For example, agent $\mathcal{A}$ may match the prediction $\mathbf{P}$ with a given choice $\mathbf{C}$ since $\mathbf{C}$ is the most similar choice to $\mathbf{P}$; while agent $\mathcal{A}$ can output choice $\mathbf{X}$ since he / she thinks $\mathbf{P}$ is not similar enough to any choice.
-Based on that observation, we divide the 50 ChatGPT mis-aligned cases into two categories:

-\textbf{Case I.} Human or ChatGPT fails to match the prediction with given choices and outputs an `X'. \textbf{70\%} misaligned samples belong to that case.

-\textbf{Case II.} Human and ChatGPT successfully match the prediction with given choices, but the matching results are different. \textbf{30\%} misaligned samples belong to that case.

-In the two cases, \textbf{I} means the judgement of human and ChatGPT are less aligned (may due to different evaluation standards), while \textbf{II} means the judgement of human and ChatGPT is completely different.
-We manually investigate 15 samples in \textbf{Case-II}, and find that: 1.
-In 7 samples, ChatGPT did the right match while human did the wrong one; 2.
-In 6 samples, the model's prediction is ambiguous and related to multiple choices; 3.
-In 2 samples, human did the right match while ChatGPT did the wrong one.
-The results support that ChatGPT can have strong capability in choice matching, even when compared with human annotators.
-We visualize \textbf{Case-II} samples in \Cref{fig:gpt_match}.